own-protocol/own-contracts/README.md

 - Comprehensive testing of all contracts
 - Clear separation between offchain and onchain rebalancing phases
 - Oracle price validation and anomaly detection

+### Check docs for deployment instructions and contract addresses